Zampfi/workflow-sdk-go/README.md

    git push origin v1.1.51
    ```

-## Using citadel in other repos
+## Using workflow-go sdk in other repos

-1. `go get` the latest version from the go project that you wish to use citadel in.
+1. `go get` the latest version from the go project that you wish to use workflow-go sdk in.

    ```
    go get github.com/Zampfi/workflow/sdk@v1.1.50